 Don’t forget to use shadows and subjects to silhouette as you walk over Brooklyn Bridge at sunrise.
 As soon as you pass Manhattan’s skyline, the camera should be getting some serious action.

-Top-tip: You will enjoy long stretches of the bridge to yourself but if not simply wait a few seconds until it clears.
+Photography Tip: You will enjoy long stretches of the bridge to yourself but if not, simply wait a few seconds until it clears.

-Bonus – Catch The End Of Sunrise At Dumbo, Brooklyn
+3. Catch The End Of Sunrise At DUMBO In Brooklyn

 It’s going to take you anywhere between 45 minutes and 1 hour 30 minutes to cross Brooklyn Bridge at sunrise.
 Total time will depend on how many images you want to take.

-By the time you arrive here, there’s enough ambient light available to allow subjects (people) in the foreground of this iconic image.
+The major benefit of walking the Manhattan to Brooklyn route is the light.
+By the time your arrive after sunrise, there is enough ambient light available to allow subjects in the foreground of this iconic image.

-Contrast is super high between the dark shadowy foreground and brightly illuminated Manhattan bridge but if you are here even earlier (ie starting a sunrise walk from Brooklyn), contrast would be even more pronounced.
+Contrast is super high between the dark shadowy foreground and brightly illuminated Manhattan bridge but if you are here even earlier, contrast would be even more pronounced.

 Brooklyn Bridge Sunrise Photography Tips

-Here are some photography tips for you to consider when walking over the Brooklyn Bridge at sunrise.
+The Brooklyn Bridge is one of the best places to see sunrise in NYC and here are some photography tips for you to consider when walking over the Brooklyn Bridge at sunrise:

 - Use a tripod as much as possible in low light around sunrise.